amdghasemi/amdghasemi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a lecturer in the Department of Electrical and Computer Engineering at the University of Massachusetts Amherst (UMass Amherst), where I teach advanced graduate-level courses in efficient machine learning, image processing, and signal processing.
-Concurrently, I serve as a Machine Learning consultant at SoliX (funded by the USDA), focusing on the development of end-to-end efficient Deep Learning and Tiny Machine Learning pipelines for drone applications.
+Concurrently, I serve as a Machine Learning consultant at SoilX (funded by the USDA), focusing on the development of end-to-end efficient Deep Learning and Tiny Machine Learning pipelines for drone applications.

 With extensive experience as a Research Scientist in Applied Machine Learning and Deep Learning, my expertise encompasses a broad spectrum of ML/DL domains.
 I specialize in Graph Neural Networks, Tiny ML, and Computer Vision, consistently pushing the boundaries of these innovative technologies.